zettlrobert/mern-contact-keeper/README.md

 * nodemon
 * concurrently (run back and frontend at the same time)

+## Concurrently
+Run front and Backendserver with one Command in root package.json add dev script add proxy to client package.json "proxy": "http://localhost:5000"

 ### Notes
 * default.json is for config package